Table of Contents

 Delaware C Corporations are the most complex type of business, which makes them better suited to larger businesses looking to raise capital or go public on stock markets.

-Double taxation – C corp’s profit is taxed twice – once under a corporate income tax with a federal tax return (Form 1120) and again on personal income level for any gains realized from dividends.
+- Double taxation – C corporation’s profit is taxed twice – once under a corporate income tax with a federal tax return (Form 1120) and again on personal income level for any gains realized from dividends.

 In terms of tax liability, C Corporations are separate from owners, meaning that the business itself is taxed on its profits, and you as a shareholder, will be taxed when receiving dividends.